HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Memory Reference Instructions

 Memory reference instruction operate on memory and a general register.
 In that sense the architecture is a typical load/store architecture.
 However, in contrast to a load/store architecture VCPU-32 load / store instructions are not the only instructions that access memory.
 Being a register/memory architecture, all instructions with an operand field encoding, will access memory as well.
-There are no instructions that will access data memory access for reading and writing back an operand.
+There are however no instructions that will access data memory access for reading and writing back an operand in the same instruction.
 Due to the operand instruction format and the requirement to offer a fixed length instruction word, the offset for an address operation is limited but still covers a large address range.
+The only exception is the extended addressing operand mode, which has only 6 bits left for a value to be added to the base register.
+To address this issue a set of 6 instructions of load and store using a full virtual adress has been added.
+It remains to be seen if this set is truly necessary.

 ### Absolute, Virtual and Logical Address